13 of the Bravest Dogs in History

 Hero dogs of the Middle Ages

-Fast forwarding about 13 and a half millennia, there’s evidence that by the Middle Ages, dogs were not only emotionally bonded to their humans, but also performed specific, crucial jobs.
+Fast-forwarding about 13 and a half millennia, there’s evidence that by the Middle Ages, dogs were not only emotionally bonded to their humans but also performed specific, crucial jobs.
 Specifically, accounts from that time reveal that dogs were useful for hunting, delivering letters, turning well wheels, and chasing away vermin.
+Don’t miss these fun facts about dogs you never knew.

 The St. Bernards of Switzerland